davidamato8861/sass-blog/entries/entry02-Syntax.md

 ## Syntax

-I began reading on google about sass because I wanted to see what the syntax is and more importantly, if it was similiar to css or could be used with html.
+I began reading on Google about sass because I wanted to see what the syntax is and more importantly, if it was similiar to css or could be used with html.
 I had found the learn sass tab and it was good but, basic.
-So I decided to search on google to see if there were any easier or more effiecient ways of writing sass.
-I then stumbled accross some documentation on the sass-website, and it basically gives you a cheatsheet where you can look at any topic and it will give you a whole description:
+So I decided to search on Google to see if there were any easier or more effiecient ways of writing sass.
+I then stumbled across some documentation on the sass-website, and it basically gives you a cheatsheet where you can look at any topic and it will give you a whole description:

 <img src="https://github.com/davidamato8861/sass-blog/blob/master/images/Pic2.png" style="width: 395px;"/>